kluctl/kluctl/docs/reference/commands/controller.md

 Controller:
   Controller arguments.

+      --context string                     Override the context to use.
       --default-service-account string     Default service account used for impersonation.
       --dry-run                            Run all deployments in dryRun=true mode.
-      --health-probe-bind-address string   The address the probe endpoint binds to. (default ":8081") --leader-elect                       Enable leader election for controller manager.
+      --health-probe-bind-address string   The address the probe endpoint binds to. (default ":8081") --kubeconfig string                  Override the kubeconfig to use.
+      --leader-elect                       Enable leader election for controller manager.
 Enabling this will ensure there is only one active controller manager.
       --metrics-bind-address string        The address the metric endpoint binds to. (default ":8080")